GenesisFR/DS2TroubleshootingGuide/README.md

 ## Stutters when moving the mouse

 This is caused by the NVIDIA drivers for Cyberpunk (460.79).
-The problem was fixed in 466.11.
+The problem was fixed in 466.11 (and again in 497.29).
 If it's still not fixed for you for some reason, use older drivers.
 You can use this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) to find them.

 ## The dragon doesn't land in Snowbrook Haven